-Residual Stress Method
+Residual Stress Measurement

 Lambda has extensive experience in testing all types of materials, including metallics, ceramics, and polymers of nearly any shape and size.

 We can test components in our laboratory or in the field.
-All stress measurements are performed by our certified residual stress engineers and technicians.
+All residual stress measurements are performed by our certified stress engineers and technicians.
 Lambda does not subcontract this type of testing to third parties.

 With more than half a million completed measurements, over 100 technical papers published, and authorship of the American Society for Metals “X-ray Diffraction Residual Stress Techniques,” Lambda is a recognized leader in this field.